ibm-cloud-docs/discovery/building.md

 -   **If you are converting JSON files** you must set the JSON conversion options and review the result.

 For each configuration file that you create, there is only one set of conversion options for each step of the process.
 This means the HTML conversion options are be the same for PDF files, Word files, and HTML.
-If you require different conversion options for each type of content that you are ingesting (or if you have files of the same type that require different types of conversion) you must store your files in different collections and create separate configuration files for each set of conversion settings.
+If you require different conversion options for each type of content that you are ingesting or if you have files of the same type that require different types of conversion, you must store your files in different collections and create separate configuration files for each set of conversion settings.

 #### Microsoft Word conversion
 {: #microsoft-word-conversion}